amaranth-lang/amaranth/docs/start.rst

 A counter
 =========

 As a first example, consider a counter with a fixed limit, enable, and overflow.
-The code for this example is shown below. `Download <_code/up_counter.py>`_ and run it:
+The code for this example is shown below. :download:`Download <_code/up_counter.py>` and run it:

 .. code-block:: shell